 The results of acoustic data analysis at all eight sites are summarized below.
-We describe the low-frequency ambient soundscape, the seasonal occurrence and relative abundance of several marine mammal acoustic signals, and detected anthropogenic sounds.
+We describe the low-frequency ambient soundscape, the seasonal occurrence and relative abundance of several marine mammal acoustic signals, as well as detected anthropogenic sounds.

 Ambient Soundscape